RowdyRiley/QuickQuotes/README.md

 .env contains environment variables indicating the database URL, retrieved using load_dotenv() from dotenv.

 Run server: ```flask run -h {host} -p {port}```
-Use the host displayed on expo start, any port such as 5000 Refer to README.txt in backend folder for more details.
+Use your ip and select any port, such as 5000.
+If you do not know your ip, use the address displayed on expo start.

-Run webscraper: python3 webscraper.py
+Run webscraper: ```python3 webscraper.py```
-Note on csv files:
-Csv file will be created in csv folder.
+csv file will be created in csv folder.
-Each row contains quote followed by author, separated by a comma.
-If the quote contains a comma, it will be enclosed in an additional set of quotations.